What is Cholesterol?

 High cholesterol is one of the major controllable risk factors for coronary heart disease, heart attack and stroke.
 If you have other risk factors such as smoking, high blood pressure or diabetes, your risk increases even more.

-The more risk factors you have and the more severe they are, the more your overall risk is compounded.
+The more risk factors you have and the more severe they are, the higher your overall risk.

 Download the Consequences of High Cholesterol (PDF) | Spanish (PDF)